<?xml version="1.0" encoding="UTF-8"?>

 <itunes:author>Unnamed Automotive Podcast</itunes:author>

-<itunes:summary>Every week automotive journalists Benjamin and Sami review cars and get weird, and funny, and honest, about the automotive industry.</itunes:summary>
+<itunes:summary>Every week automotive journalists Benjamin and Sami review the cars, trucks, and SUVs they test drive, and get weird, and funny, and honest, about the automotive industry.</itunes:summary>

 <itunes:image href="https://media24.fireside.fm/file/fireside-images-2024/podcasts/images/f/f816bf69-0905-4902-8dfe-74585144af6d/cover.jpg?v=1"/>